marcelare83/azuredevops-good-read/README.md

 ## Gotchas
 ### > Running "dotnet tool install" on Linux
-If you run the `dotnet tool install` command in a task on an agent running on a Linux-based OS you might run into issues where the task fails to complete with an error message along the lines of the folder containing multiple project files.
+If you run the `dotnet tool install` command in a task on an agent running on a Linux-based OS w/ a project that has multiple project files you might run into issues where the task fails to complete with an error message along the lines of the folder containing multiple project files.
 I think this is related to the fact that .NET Core CLI will automatically restore any .NET projects in the working directory and does not like if there are multiple of them.
 The process of installing a new dotnet tool does not require this to happen, so it is ostensibly a bug, but I might be missing something.

 One way to get around this issue is to set the ["workingDirectory" parameter](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/powershell-v2?view=azure-pipelines#:~:text=workingDirectory%20%2D-,Working%20Directory,-string.) to an arbitrary folder in the repository that does **not** contain any `.csproj` files at all: